Erdogan says U.S. not fulfilling Syria deal ahead of Trump talks

 But Erdogan said this deal had also not been fulfilled, with YPG fighters still in the border strip, adding that he would hold talks with Putin soon on the issue.

+A senior U.S. State Department official said late on Wednesday there has been fighting in the area southeast of Syria’s border town of Ras al-Ain.
+It “is somewhat in dispute” whether the area is covered by the U.S. or Russian deals.

+“The YPG and all armed forces have certainly withdrawn from the vast majority of our area,” the official said.
+“Erdogan is never all that specific in his broadside attacks on us or anybody else.”

-Speaking to reporters before leaving on a visit to Hungary, Erdogan said clashes in Syria were continuing, with 11 fighters from the Turkey-backed rebel Syrian National Army (SNA) killed on Thursday.
+Speaking to reporters before a visit to Hungary, Erdogan said clashes in Syria were continuing, with 11 fighters from the Turkey-backed rebel Syrian National Army (SNA) killed on Thursday.

 “These terrorists are attacking the SNA, and the SNA is retaliating in kind.
 There are 11 martyrs from the SNA this morning.
 Many more were killed on the other side,” he said.